makerdao/community/governance/polls/Short Ratification Poll for MIP10c7-SP2 - May 30, 2022.md

 **If the votes for the 'Yes' option exceed the votes for the 'No' option AND the votes for the 'Yes' option exceed 10,000 MKR, then the following actions will be taken:**
 * The MIP Editors will mark the proposal **Accepted** and the Governance Facilitators will confirm its passage on the Governance and Risk call on Thursday, June 2.
-* The [Oracles Core Unit](https://mips.makerdao.com/mips/details/MIP38#oracles-ora-001-) will implement changes, as defined in [MIP10 -Oracle Management](https://mips.makerdao.com/mips/details/MIP10).
+* The [Oracles Core Unit](https://mips.makerdao.com/mips/details/MIP38#oracles-ora-001-) will implement changes, as outlined in [MIP10 -Oracle Management](https://mips.makerdao.com/mips/details/MIP10).

 **Otherwise, this proposal will be marked as rejected per [MIP51](https://mips.makerdao.com/mips/details/MIP51#mip51c2-ratification-poll).**